Nova Scotia Trunk 7

 Nova Scotia Trunk 7 is part of the Canadian province of Nova Scotia's system of Trunk Highways.
 The route runs from Bedford to Antigonish, along the Eastern Shore for a distance of 269 km.
 Part of Trunk 7 is known as the Marine Drive.

 Route description

+Bedford

+Historically, Trunk 7 traveled from Main Road (now the Bedford Highway) to Hatchery Lane to Wardour Drive to Dartmouth Road.
+The route originally ran for approximately 280 kilometers.
+It became shorter when a new section between Wardour Drive and the future Bedford Highway was created, concurrently with when Trunk 1 ended in Halifax (until 1970).
+The Chickenburger was relocated when the original location was torn down, due to the creation of this new highway section.
+Trunk 7 was a two-lane highway between Bedford and Dartmouth until the 1960s.

 Dartmouth

 From Bedford at the intersection of Trunk 2, Trunk 7 leaves to the southeast along the eastern shore of the Bedford Basin, then climbs Magazine Hill next to the Canadian Forces Magazine and enters Dartmouth on Windmill Road.
 Through Downtown Dartmouth, it is known as Alderney Drive, which turns into Prince Albert Road past Sullivan's Pond as it runs along the shore of Lake Banook.
 At Grahams Grove Park, Trunk 7 continues through the Micmac Parclo, on to Main Street, past Highway 111 and to the community of Westphal, bypassing Cole Harbour to the south.
 Until 1970, Highway 7 ran from Portland Street to Prince Albert Road.